cambridge-cares/TheWorldAvatar/Agents/DoEAgent/README.md

 ## Building the Docker image
 Requirements:

-* The Python code of this Agent requires the `pyderivationagent` library, which can be downloaded from the external PyPi website (will be released soon).
+* The Python code of this Agent requires the `pyderivationagent` library, which can be downloaded from the external PyPI website (https://pypi.org/project/pyderivationagent/).
 It should be noted that `pyderivationagent` library relies on the `py4jps` package to utilise the functions provided in `jps-base-lib`.
 Therefore, in case one need to use new functions in a version of `jps-base-lib` that is NOT yet released as part of `py4jps`, developer may build it by oneself from the `JPS_BASE_LIB` in the branch where the new functions are developed.
 Given that (1) you are at correct branch (the one contains your new functions), (2) maven is correctly installed on your machine, and most importantly, (3) you provided the correct credentials to access the Github in your `.m2` settings file, the build can be done using below commands:
     ```cmd
     git pull
     git checkout <your_branch_with_new_functions>